 In the third term, aided by course staff, students individually develop one of their second term projects into a 15-week major assignment that is accompanied by a 5,000-word dissertation that reflects critically on the production and distribution of their story.
 We place value on channeling students in the directions they choose.
 This facilitates them to fine-tune skills and to produce a professional-grade journalism project or story that should serve as a portfolio to launch or elevate their chosen career path.

 The teaching is delivered by two sets of instructors.
 The course has three permanent lecturers, all of whom are also practicing multimedia journalists or storytellers.
 Between them, they deliver the core training for all the practical skills and conceptual analysis in the course.
 Working alongside them are a number of highly regarded international journalists who are adjunct lecturers teaching specialized skills and discussing project ideas and editing decisions with the students.

 Like most Masters degrees, our programme involves completing a series of modules across two semesters alongside timetabled in-class sessions before undertaking an extended individual practical project and dissertation.

 • The ‘practical’ component equals 120 credit points or 1,200 hours of study time.
 Some of this will involve in class-sessions composed of lectures, seminars, workshops and labs, further hours will be spent on individual and group practical assignments.

 • The ‘theory’ component equals 60 credit points or 600 hours of study time.
 Much of this will be individual study time, involving required, recommended, and independent reading, as well as writing the papers and dissertation.
 It will include some direct tutorial supervision too.

-*Please note most Masters programmes typically involve around 200–300 hours of contact time.
-Our programme offers around 325 hours of scheduled in-class contact hours for the practical component alone with a further 50 hours of contact time for theory modules.
+*Our programme offers approx 325 hours of scheduled in-class contact hours for the practical modules with a further 50 hours of scheduled in-class contact hours for theory modules.